vldmatos/CQRS-Commands-API/README.md

-# CQRS-Commands-API
+# CQRS Commands API
-Sample implemetation of commands from CQRS with web api
+Sample implementation of commands from CQRS with web api

+## Dependences

+- .Net 5
+- Mediator

+## Descriptions

+Only implementation of commands